trong0dn/monopoly/README.md

 ### CPU Player

-Thhis newwest version of monopoly includes an option to introduce CPU players into the game. simply enter a name for the cpu and click "Add CPU Player" on the menu page.
+Thhis newwest version of monopoly includes an option to introduce CPU players into the game.
+Simply enter a name for the cpu and click "Add CPU Player" on the menu page.
 When the game starts, simply click the "CPU Turn" button whenever it is the turn of the CPU, and it will automatically roll the dice, move its position, buy properties, and pay rent.
 At the end of